lalitpo/mesh-network-service/README.md

 This application aims to send information within a mesh network from Node ‘Origin’ to Node ‘Destination’ in an efficient way.
+Each Node has a unique identifier and a name (usually represented by city name) and its longitude and latitude as coordinates.
+A Node can have connections to other Nodes for which distance is calculated.

 Below functionalities are implemented in the project: